Medicinal Plant Lexicon

 Dosage

-Tea infusion: drink a cup of tea several times a day, before or with meals.
-Daily dose: 1.5 to 3g of coarsely powdered drug.
+Tea: drink a cup of tea several times a day, before or with meals.
+Daily dose: 1.5 g to 3 g of powdered drug.

 Preparation of a tea